 - Julia, the main character of La Comunidad, is a real estate agent tasked with the job of selling a luxurious flat within a dingy block, but she's a sleazy Professional Slacker who takes advantage of the job to use and live in said lavish apartment even though she should be keeping it in pristine state for possible buyers.

 - Grouch Marx plays a subdued version in The Cocoanuts — while he doesn't resort to outright fraud or chicanery, his descriptions of the real estate lots of Cocoanut Grove definitely take some... creative liberties.

 - The female real estate agent trying to get the heroes to buy an old firehouse as their headquarters.

 Real estate agent: There's office space, sleeping quarters and a full kitchen.

-Peter Venkman: It seems a little pricey for a fixer-upper.
+Peter Venkman: It seems a little pricey for a "unique" fixer-upper.
 What do you think, Egon?

 Egon Spengler: I think this building should be condemned.
 There's serious metal fatigue in all the load-bearing members, the wiring is substandard, it's completely inadequate for our power needs, and the neighborhood is like a demilitarized zone.

 - Ray, on the other hand, falls in love with the place immediately, and since they used his family property as collateral to get their seed money, the other two have to go with his wishes.
 Besides, the pole is pretty sweet.